The state of Florida needs to keep public notices public.

 This measure would be an erosion of Florida’s open government laws, an affront to transparency and a disservice to the people of Florida.

-We encourage the public to take notice of lawmakers who are supporting the bill that would limit their right to know — we certainly noticed that District 10 Rep. Chuck Brannan (R-Macclenny) was in support during the Judiciary Committee vote this week.
+We encourage the public to take notice of lawmakers who are supporting the bill that would limit their right to know.

-We encourage Rep. Brannan, Rep. Bobby Payne (R-Palatka), who proposed the amendment, and other members of the House to consider the public’s right to know during the bill’s upcoming second reading in the house and to soundly reject this poorly conceived piece of legislation during the third reading and subsequent vote.
+We encourage Rep. Chuck Brannan (R-Macclenny), Rep. Jason Shoaf (R-Port St. Joe), Sen. Rob Bradley (R-Fleming Island), Sen. Bill Montford (D-Tallahasee) and other members of the House and Senate to consider — or reconsider — the public’s right to know and to soundly reject this poorly conceived piece of legislation.